-A traditional Italian Pizza Rustica is like a pastry, pie, and pizza all baked into one flaky, flavorful, tender dish.
-And it’s amazing!
-Stuffed with cheese, eggs, meats, and vegetables.
-A traditional Italian Easter pie.
+A traditional Italian Pizza Rustica is like a pastry, pie, and pizza all baked into one flavorful dish.
+Also known as pizzagaina or Easter pie, it’s stuffed with cheese, eggs, meats, and vegetables.
+It’s my favorite make ahead brunch dish for Easter morning.

 A rustic, country style stuffed pizza.
 Honestly, it goes by many names, including Easter Pie and Pizza Gain or Pizza Gaina, Pizza Ripiena and Pizzagaina recipe literally translated to stuffed pizza.
 Kind of like these dreamy calzones.